Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results on the lattice diameter (Theorems and )

-\begin{proof}[Proof of Corollary~\ref{cor_vol_lpf}] Corollary~\ref{cor_vol_lpf} can be obtained by applying Theorem~\ref{lpf_ld_bound} to the proof of the volume bound in \cite{MR2855866}.
+\begin{proof}[Proof of Corollary~\ref{cor_vol_lpf}] Corollary~\ref{cor_vol_lpf} can be obtained by replacing the bound on the lattice diameter used in the proof of the volume bound in \cite{MR2855866} by the sharp bound given in Theorem~\ref{lpf_ld_bound}.
 We follow the lines of the proof in \cite{MR2855866}.
-It can be shown that $P$ is a subset of an integral polytope $Q$ whose number of interior integral points is between $1$ and $G(P)$.
+It can be shown that $P$ is a subset of an integral polytope $Q$ whose number of interior integral points is between $1$ and $G(P) := |P \cap \Z^d|$.
 Since a $d$-dimensional integral polytope with $k \in \N$ interior integral points is known to have volume of order $k 2^{2^{2d+o(d)}}$ (see \cite{MR1996360}), we conclude $\vol(P) \le \vol(Q) \le G(P) 2^{2^{2 d + o(d)}}$.
-Thus, if we use the sharp bound on $\ld{P}$ and the implied bound $G(P) \le 2^{d2^{d-1}}$ presented above (see page 9), we arrive at the bound in Corollary~\ref{cor_vol_lpf}. \end{proof}
+Thus, if we use the sharp bound on $\ld{P}$ and the implied bound $G(P) \le (\ld{P} + 1)^d \le 2^{d2^{d-1}}$ presented at page~\pageref{lpe_inequalities}, we arrive at the bound in Corollary~\ref{cor_vol_lpf}. \end{proof}

-\begin{remark} We remark that if $P+g$ is not lattice-free for all rational lines $g$ passing through the origin, then $P+g$ is also not lattice-free for all lines $g$ passing through the origin (not necessarily rational ones).
-This follows directly from the facts that every lattice-free set is contained in an inclusion-maximal lattice-free set and that the recession cone of every inclusion-maximal lattice-free set is linearly spanned by rational vectors (for more information see \cite[\S 3]{MR1114315} and \cite[Theorem 1]{MR3027668}).
-Thus, the rationality assumption on $g$ in Theorem~\ref{lpf_ld_bound} is not relevant. \end{remark}
+\begin{remark}\thmtitle{Rationality assumption in the definition of $\Plm$} We remark that if $P+g$ is not lattice-free for all rational lines $g$ passing through the origin, then $P+g$ is also not lattice-free for all lines $g$ passing through the origin (not necessarily rational ones).
+This follows directly from the facts that every lattice-free set is contained in an inclusion-maximal lattice-free set and that the recession cone of every inclusion-maximal lattice-free set is a linear space spanned by rational vectors (for more information see \cite[\S 3]{MR1114315} or \cite[Theorem 1]{MR3027668}).
+Thus, the rationality assumption on $g$ in Theorem~\ref{lpf_ld_bound} is not relevant for the definition of $\Plm$. \end{remark}